-- 1. Students may come to Registration and Records and complete an Add/Drop form to withdraw from a credit class; or, students may sign on to PeopleSoft to withdraw from a credit class. - 2.
-Students should confirm that the process has been completed online via PeopleSoft by clicking on My Class Schedule on the drop screen.
+- B. After speaking with an academic advisor, students should come to the Welcome Desk within the Enrollment Center on the first floor of Jefferson Hall and complete an Add/Drop form to withdraw from a credit class; or students may sign-on to myFCC to withdraw from a credit class.
+Open Campus/ Dual Enrollment students will follow the same procedure as students who are withdrawing from a credit course.
+High school-based dual enrollment students will need to follow the procedures of their high school for withdrawing from a course. - C. Students should confirm that the process has been completed online via myFCC by clicking on My Class Schedule on the drop screen.